 a IC50 prediction by the best consensus model. b Calculated octanol/water partition coefficient using RDKit 2.4.0.

 From Table 4 we can see that ten compounds selected as virtual hits presented high predicted potency against SmTGR, using the consensus QSAR model.
-Moreover, the selected hits presented favorable ADME properties.
+Moreover, the selected hits were predicted to present favorable ADME properties and did not show any potential of being hERG blocker or CYP3A4 inhibitors.
 These compounds were selected for subsequent in vitro biological evaluation against schistosomula and adult S. mansoni worms.
 From them, two compounds (LabMol-17 and LabMol-19) were confirmed experimentally as new hits against Schistosoma mansoni.

 Motility and phenotypic scores of the two hit compounds at 10 µM along with the negative (DMSO 0.625%) and positive controls (PZQ or OLT 10 M) are shown in Table 5.
 The phenotypic and mobility scores calculated by the Bayesian model for both hits indicate their effects on schistosomula are equivalent or even more pronounced than produced by the reference drugs PZQ and OLT.
 EC50 values could be calculated from dose-response curves using either motility score (LabMol-19 EC50 1.00 ± 0.11 M) or phenotype score as the response (LabMol-17 EC50: 4.76 ± 1.15 M).
 The motility EC50 value determined for LabMol-19 was comparable to PZQ (EC50: 2.2 µM) [76].